- Do foreigners pay taxes in Spain?

 What is the Beckham Law?

-The Beckham Law, officially known as the Special Expat Regime, is a tax incentive aimed at highly skilled professionals moving to Spain.
+The Beckham Law, officially known as the Special Expat Regime, is a tax incentive for high-net-worth individuals relocating to Spain.
 Introduced to attract talent, it offers significant benefits:

-• Flat Tax Rate: Qualifying individuals pay a flat 24% tax rate on Spanish-sourced income up to €600,000 for up to six years.
+- Flat Tax Rate: Qualifying individuals pay a flat 24% tax rate on Spanish-sourced income up to €600,000 for up to six years: The year of arrival plus 5 further years.

-• Eligibility: You must apply within six months of arriving in Spain and cannot have been a Spanish resident in the prior ten years.
-The law is tailored for executives, researchers, and athletes.
+- Eligibility: You must apply within six months of arriving in Spain and cannot have been a Spanish resident in the five years prior to arrival.
+The law is no longer just for "executives and researchers", and ironically, it no longer applies to professional athletes.
+It has now been expanded to include:

 Spain’s tax system can be challenging for expats, and mistakes may result in fines, penalties, or unanticipated back taxes.
 To ensure compliance and avoid financial and legal issues, expats should be aware of common pitfalls and the options available for regularising their tax affairs.